Trust (Elvis Costello album): Reissues

 Trust was first released on CD through Columbia and Demon Records in January 1986.
-Its first extended reissue through Demon in the UK and Rykodisc in the US on CD came in May 1994, which came with a slew of bonus tracks.
-Rhino Records reissued the album on 9 September 2003 as a two-disc set with additional bonus tracks alongside the 1994 ones.
+Its first extended reissue through Demon in the UK and Rykodisc in the US on CD came in May 1994, which came with nine bonus tracks.
+Rhino Records reissued the album on 9 September 2003 as a two-disc set with eight additional bonus tracks alongside those of 1994.
 The album later was remastered and reissued by UMe on 4 December 2015.

 Track listing

-All songs written by Elvis Costello.
+All songs are written by Elvis Costello.